Gal Gadot Gets Help From Leslie Jones In Her First 'SNL' Monologue

-“Wonder Woman” star Gal Gadot hosted her very first “Saturday Night Live” episode and got a little help from another powerful woman, Leslie Jones.
+“Wonder Woman” star Gal Gadot hosted her first “Saturday Night Live” episode and got a little help from another powerful woman, Leslie Jones.

-Gadot opened her monologue by addressing the elephant in the room - her Israeli accent.
-Her appearance marked the very first time “SNL” would be broadcast live in Israel, so Gadot gave part of her speech in Hebrew.
-She spoke to her friends and family back in her homeland, warning them about what they might see.
+Gadot opened her monologue by addressing the elephant in the room ― her Israeli accent.
+Her appearance also marked the first time “SNL” would be broadcast live in Israel, so Gadot gave part of her speech in Hebrew.
+She spoke to her friends and family in her homeland, warning them about what they might see.

 “Hi, everybody,” Gadot said in Hebrew.
 “I just wanted to let you know that this might be a big mistake.”

-Apparently, our Wonder Woman star didn’t have that much confidence in the team of “SNL” writers and their knowledge of Isreal.
+Apparently, our Wonder Woman star didn’t have that much confidence in the team of “SNL” writers and their knowledge of Israel.

 “In every sketch they have me eating hummus,” Gadot continued.
 “I mean, I like hummus, but come on.”